Parul-mahajan/Prompt-Library/BestPractices/PromptEngineeringBestPractices/DifferentPromptingTechniques.md

 ```

 ## 7. Negative Prompting
+*Negative prompting specifies what the AI should avoid doing, helping to refine the response by eliminating undesired outcomes.*
 ```
 Create a migration plan for moving a monolithic Java application to microservices on AWS.
 The plan should NOT: